-BBAB has a traditional corporate governance structure with shareholders appointing the Board, the Board in turn appointing a Chief Executive Officer (CEO), supplemented with internal and external auditors.
-The overall responsibility of the Board cannot be delegated; however, certain board committees (the ARCCO) monitor, prepare and evaluate issues in its respective areas for decision by the Board.
+BBAB has a traditional corporate governance structure with shareholders appointing the Board, the Board in turn appointing a Chief Executive Officer ("CEO"), supplemented with internal and external auditors.
+The overall responsibility of the Board cannot be delegated; however, certain board committees (the ARCCO and the Remuneration Committee) monitor, prepare and evaluate issues in its respective areas for decision by the Board.
 The ultimate responsibility for the Bank's risk organisation and for the maintenance of good internal control lies with the Board.